0Daviz/Linux-Backup-Tool/README.md

 # 🐧 LBT (Linux Backup Tool) 🛠️
-Perfect tool if you like to distrohop LBT
+Perfect tool if you like to distrohop
 LBT is a powerful and user-friendly backup tool designed specifically for Linux systems.
 Whether you need to back up selected directories or your entire system, LBT has got you covered!
 With support for **Full**, **Incremental**, and **Differential** backups, LBT ensures your data is safe and secure. 🚀

 ---